Cognus’ Sensory Impairment Service supports children and young people up to 25 years old who have a hearing, visual or multi-sensory impairment.

 Children are referred to the Sensory Impairment Service team via many sources including Paediatricians, Audiology and Ophthalmologists.
 We welcome opportunities to work jointly with other services such as Portage / Playwise CIC who may themselves refer children to us.
 Many youngsters are also identified by Special Educational Need Coordinators (SENCOs) at school and some parents contact the service directly.

-When a pre-school child is first diagnosed, a teacher of the visually impaired will make contact with the family to arrange a visit and provide support and advice, working closely with the family at home.
+When a pre-school child is first diagnosed, a member of the team will make contact with the family to arrange a visit and provide support and advice, working closely with the family at home.
 We can also give contact details of other services including parents/carers who have had similar experiences and are happy to provide support via sharing strategies.
-We work closely with Hearing Impairment Service to make sure families have the equipment they need at home.

 For more information on our Sensory Impairment Service, contact a member of our team below.

 Miranda Ormesher, Sensory Impairment Service Coordinator QTVI: 07534 525164 or firstname.lastname@example.org